codingMustache/codingMustache/README.md

 ## Joke of the Day

-What did the shy pebble wish for?
-That she was a little boulder.
+Every machine in the coin factory broke down all of a sudden without explanation.
+It just doesn’t make any cents.

 ## Daily Trivia

-What internet protocol was documented in RFC 1459?
+In web design, what does CSS stand for?
- 1. FTP
+ 1. Cascading Style Sheet
- 2. HTTPS
+ 2. Computer Style Sheet
- 3. HTTP
+ 3. Corrective Style Sheet
- 4. IRC
+ 4. Counter Strike: Source

 <details>
   <summary>Answer</summary>
-  IRC
+  Cascading Style Sheet
 </details>